Dobiasd/enterprython/why_you_want_formal_dependency_injection_in_python_too.md

 ```

 If the service (`database_connection.Connection` in that case) would itself
-depend on other things, they also would be auto-created singleton style
+depend on other things, they also would be auto-created (singleton style)
-in the libraries DI container and injected,
+in the libraries DI container, and then injected,
-rinsing and repeating until the full dependency tree is resolved,
+rinsing and repeating until the full dependency tree is resolved.
-raising an appropriate exception in case missing is missing.
+In case something is missing, an appropriate exception will be raised

-In addition to this minimal example, with enterprython, we can also:
+In addition to this minimal example, with enterprython we can also:

 * work with abstract base classes, thus only [depend on abstractions](https://en.wikipedia.org/wiki/Dependency_inversion_principle).
 * decide if services should be singletons or not.
 * provide custom service factories.
 * do some additional other stuff, see [enterprython's features list](https://github.com/Dobiasd/enterprython/#features).

-Of course in our unit tests we can still manually
+Naturally, in our unit tests, we can still manually
 constructor-inject a `MockConnection` into the `DomainLogic` object we want to test:

 ```python